DialedIn-Aus/dialedin-aus.github.io/docs/_posts/2023-03-19-esphome-bluetooth-proxy.md

   - Home Assitant
 ---

+**UPDATE:** The ESPHome web flasher is no longer displaying 'DIY' devices, including the WT32-ETH01.
+See below [Instructions](#advanced-esphome-build) to build your own firmware.

 The WT32-ETH01 is an embedded serial to Ethernet module based on the ESP32 series designed by Wireless-Tag.
 It features RJ45 network port that supports 10/100Mbps speed connections allowing to create ethernet based IoT devices.
 It also supports Wi-Fi and Bluetooth protocols, making it a versatile device for IoT applications that require alternate connectivity.
 These modules are compatible with Arduino IDE, Tasmota, ESPHome and most other popular ESP32 based projects and distributions.